its-saeed/obsidian-notes/What every programmer absolutely, positively needs to know about encodings and character sets to work with text.md

 **UTF-32**
 is such an encoding that encodes all Unicode code points using 32 bits.
-- Very simple to important
+- Very simple to implement
 - Wastes a lot of space.

 **UTF-16 and UTF-8**